Dre Campbell Farm

 Once they have something to feed on, the birds will keep coming back, and they will also notice any sawfly pupae on the ground.

-Since the larvae are soft-bodied, a homemade spray made of four tablespoons of organic soap and a gallon of water will help remove them from the plants.
+Since the larvae are soft-bodied, a homemade spray made with 4 tablespoons of pure liquid Castile soap and 1 gallon of water will help remove them from the plants.

 4. Use the Water Hose

-Spraying the plants with a strong blast of water will dislodge the caterpillars.
+Spraying plants with a strong blast of water will dislodge the larvae.
 However, be careful not to use too strong a spray, or you might damage the plants.

 5. Diatomaceous Earth

-To control pine sawfly larvae and other sawflies, apply diatomaceous earth to the affected plants by spraying or sprinkling it on the foliage.
+To control pine sawfly larvae and other sawflies, apply diatomaceous earth to the affected plants by sprinkling it on the foliage.

 6. Kaolin Clay

 Applying kaolin clay to plants will also deter sawflies and other insect pests.
-It forms a barrier that irritates and repels insects.
+It forms a protective film on plants that discourages feeding and egg-laying by many insect pests.

 7. Neem Oil